IM3S/LDAR_Sim/LDAR-Sim_inputs.md

 **Default input:** True

-**Description:**  A binary True/False to indicate whether weather the method is affected by weather.
+**Description:**  A binary True/False to indicate whether the method is affected by weather.
 If true surveys/screening occurs regardless of weather for scheduled visits.

 **Notes on acquisition:** No data acquisition required.